codeunion/linkedout-example/README.md

-    ├── layout.erb # this is the main template for our site ├── partials # a folder containing a bunch of partials (not listed, because there are a bunch of them) └── resumes # a sub-folder, to hold specific templates related to résumés └── edit.erb # the template for the résumé show page └── show.erb # the template for the résumé show page
+    ├── layout.erb # this is the main template for our site ├── partials # a folder containing a bunch of partials (not listed, because there are a bunch of them) └── resumes # a sub-folder, to hold specific templates related to résumés └── show.erb # the template for the résumé show page └── users # a sub-folder, to hold specific templates related to users └── edit.erb # the template for the user edit page
 ```

 ## Releases